17 New Year’s Eve Ball Drops in Michigan to Celebrate 2025!

 New Years Eve Anchor Drop at the Soo – Sault.
 Ste.
 Marie

-Every time the year turns new, folk from all around the UP gather in Marquette to celebrate together and watch the ball drop.
+Every time the year turns new, folk from all around the UP gather in Marquette to celebrate together and watch the ball drop at the not-to-missed pure Michigan New Year’s Eve celebration .

 During this time the intersection of Washington and Front Street becomes a hub of holiday cheer, community engagement, and unbridled excitement for what the future holds.
 Watch with the crowd as the illuminated ball drops from the history Savings Bank Building at the stroke of midnight.